ThriveEngineer/ThriveEngineer/README.md

 - 👋 Hi, I’m @ThriveEngineer
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Coding, Tech and Coffee☕
 - 🌱 I’m currently learning MySQL and Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me? kresstudios@gmail.com